Sustainable Gaps

 A vendor or platform relationship could end, but the business still needs control of its records and workflow memory.

-Review Route
+Review Path

 One example gets followed until the next step is clear.